parksimon0808/parksimon0808.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am an incoming Ph.D. student in the Department of Computer Science at Princeton University.
+I am a first-year Ph.D. student in the Department of Computer Science at Princeton University.
 Previously I recevied M.S.E. in Computer Science (advised by Prof. Sanjeev Arora) and B.A. in Mathematics.